Boston

 What are common nicknames for Boston?

-Common nicknames for Boston include Bo and Bos.
+Common nicknames for Boston include Bos.

 What are good middle names for Boston?